onikupuni/onikupuni/README.md

 Blockchain Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
-The Osaka blockchain event calendar is no different, it's just a bit longer.
+The Osaka Blockchain  week is no different, it's just a bit longer.
 This is an voluntary initiative which was formed around the Ethereum Devcon 5 and which will provide an overview and support for all the blockchain technology related events happening in Osaka between Oct 8. and Oct 11.
 2018. hello

-Feel free to reach out hello@kickback.events if you have any questions.
+Feel free to reach out via our [Telegram channel](https://t.me/joinchat/IzDHHxeJvuuFH78uXTf4HA) if you have any questions.
 <br />